VCAL

 Can VCAL integrate into existing stacks?

-Can we evaluate the VCAL server?
+Can we evaluate VCAL Server?

 Roadmap & Support

-What’s on the roadmap?
+What is on the roadmap?

 How do we get help?